quinncomendant/restickler/README.md

     restickler -b 0 -f 0 -p 0 -c 0 $HOME

-A sane configuration for crontab: double verbosity to log files as they upload, skip back up when idle, on battery, using hotspot, or unreliable internet, with upload and download limited to 75% of available bandwidth (cron needs % to be escaped):
+A sane configuration for crontab on macOS: double verbosity to log files as they upload, skip back up when idle, on battery, using hotspot, or unreliable internet, with upload and download limited to 75% of available bandwidth (cron needs % to be escaped).
+Although it runs every 5 minutes, back up will happen at most only once per hour:

-    */7 * * * * restickler -vvABHI -d 75\% -u 75\% -b 1 $HOME >/dev/null
+    */5 * * * * restickler -vvABHI -d 75\% -u 75\% -b 1 $HOME >/dev/null
 ```

 ## To do